What Computer Should I Buy?

 Disk drive/space – Solid state drive, 500 gigabytes capacity

-Warranty / Support – We recommend purchasing a machine that includes or can be upgraded to a 3 year warranty with onsite support.
-If needed, this means that parts are replaced by a certified technician that comes to you.
-Consider adding Accidental Damage protection for laptops in the event that it is dropped or otherwise damaged.
+Warranty / Support – 3 year manufacturer warranty with onsite support; this means that parts are replaced by a certified technician that comes to you.
+Consider adding Accidental Damage protection for laptops to procect against spills and drops.
+This warranty should come directly from the manufacturer and not a third party.

 The long version

-An example of a non-recommended processor would be: Intel Celeron J4005 or Intel Pentium.
+An example of a recommended Intel processor would be “i5-12400”.
+A non-recommended processor would be: Celeron J4005 or Pentium.

 Memory (also called RAM) recommendation: 16 gigabytes (GB) or more